minicp/website/source/learning_minicp/part_6.rst

 It uses an adjacency list that is updated in the method `updateGraph()`.
 We advise you to use a dense representation with node ids as illustrated on the black nodes of the example (step2: directed graph).

+Verify that  your implementation passes the tests of `AllDifferentDCTest.java. <https://github.com/minicp/minicp/blob/master/src/test/java/minicp/engine/constraints/AllDifferentDCTest.java>`_.

-Once your code passes the tests, you can experiment your new constraint on all the models you have seen so far in order to measure the pruning gain on the number of nodes (n-Queens, TSP, QAP, etc).
+Once your implementation passes the tests, you can experiment on all previously seen models that make use of the `AllDifferent` constraint (n-Queens, TSP, QAP, etc), by replacing each usage of the binary decomposition constraint with this one.
+Is there a big difference in the number of nodes in the search trees?

 ..
 [Regin94] Régin, J.-C. (1994).
 A filtering algorithm for constraints of difference in CSPs.
 12th National Conference on Artificial Intelligence (AAAI-94). (`PDF <https://aaai.org/Papers/AAAI/1994/AAAI94-055.pdf>`_)